Ashmita705/smart-file-organizer/README.md

-# smart-organiser
+# Smart File Organizer
-A Python-based tool that helps organize tasks or data efficiently using simple logic and user input.
+A Python script that automatically organizes files in a folder into categories based on their file type.

 ## Features
-- Organizes tasks or items based on user input
+- Sorts files into folders like Images, Docs, Videos, Code, and Others
-- Simple and clean command-line interface
+- Automatically creates folders if they don’t exist
-- Beginner-friendly implementation
+- Works on any user-specified directory
-- Easy to extend with more features
+- Simple command-line interface

 ## Tech Used
-- Python
+- Python (pathlib, shutil)

 ## Run
 ```bash